 We have agreements with our suppliers that are on a purchase order basis and typically rely on inventory forecasts to help determine our quantities for purchase orders.
-We are highly dependent upon our suppliers, several of them being the sole source for certain components of our footwear, apparel and accessories and certain of our suppliers are concentrated in a single country.
-We have experienced significant disruptions as a result of ongoing global supply chain issues and there can be no assurance that there will not be a further disruption in the supply of fabrics, other subcomponents or raw materials from current sources or, in the event of a disruption, that we would be able to locate alternative suppliers of materials of comparable quality or an acceptable price, or at all.
+We are highly dependent upon our suppliers, several of them representing a significant share of certain components of our footwear, apparel and accessories and certain of our suppliers are concentrated in a single country.
 Identifying a suitable supplier is a resource-intensive process that requires us to become satisfied with their quality control, responsiveness and service, financial stability and labor and other ethical practices.
-In addition, any indirect supply chain disruptions due to the recent military conflict in Ukraine, the impacts of the COVID-19 pandemic, trade restrictions, political instability, severe weather and natural disasters, war, labor shortages, reduced freight availability and increased costs, port disruptions and other factors may further complicate existing supply chain constraints.
+In addition, any indirect supply chain disruptions due to the Russia-Ukraine or Israel-Hamas conflicts and shipping disruptions in the Red Sea and surrounding waterways, trade restrictions, political instability, severe weather and natural disasters, war, labor shortages, reduced freight availability and increased costs, port disruptions and other factors may further complicate existing supply chain constraints.
 Interruption of supplies from any of the Company's suppliers, or the loss of one or more key suppliers, could have a negative effect on the Company's business and operating results.